Kun Cheng, (816) 235-2425, firstname.lastname@example.org

 Pharmaceutical Sciences as the Primary Discipline

-The pharmaceutical sciences doctoral faculty member(s) of the supervisory committee will confer regarding the student's program of study and recommend appropriate courses offered by the co-discipline.
+The Pharmaceutical Science doctoral faculty member(s) of the supervisory committee will confer regarding the student's program of study and recommend appropriate courses offered by the co-discipline.
 Generally, courses in the co-discipline will constitute successful completion of at least 20 percent of the approved course of study.
-All students choosing pharmaceutical sciences as a co-discipline must complete at least three graduate-level courses in pharmaceutical sciences compatible with research objectives recommended by the supervisory committee.
+All students choosing Pharmaceutical Science as a co-discipline must complete at least three graduate-level courses in Pharmaceutical Science compatible with research objectives recommended by the supervisory committee.

-For provisionally-admitted co-discipline students in Pharmaceutical Sciences in fulfillment of their full-admission requirements must take at least 9 credits of the regular recommended courses:
+Provisionally-admitted co-discipline students in Pharmaceutical Science in fulfillment of their full-admission requirements must take at least 9 credits of the regular recommended courses:

 |Select three of the following:||9|